 Administers, coordinates and provides guidance over work activities and service delivery teams;

-Reviews, evaluates and determines policies, procedures and practices applicable to all aspects of the assigned human resources or equal opportunity/affirmative action function;
+Reviews, evaluates and determines policies, procedures and practices applicable to all aspects of the assigned human resources or equal employment opportunity/affirmative action function;

 Identifies and measures key human resources performance metrics and uses those metrics to analyze workforce problems and leverage solutions to maximize operational effectiveness;

-Serves as the system administrator for Software as a service (SaaS) solutions that support the assigned human resources or equal opportunity/affirmative action function;
+Serves as the system administrator for Software as a service (SaaS) solutions that support the assigned human resources or equal employment opportunity/affirmative action function;

-Identifies areas for technological improvements and solutions and researches new and upcoming technological resources and how they can best be implemented to advance human resources or equal opportunity/affirmative action business practices;
+Identifies areas for technological improvements and solutions and researches new and upcoming technological resources and how they can best be implemented to advance human resources or equal employment opportunity/affirmative action business practices;

-Assists in the formulation of the human resources or equal opportunity/affirmative action budget and staffing plans and identifies and allocates resources in order to manage initiatives;
+Assists in the formulation of the human resources or equal employment opportunity/affirmative action budget and staffing plans and identifies and allocates resources in order to manage initiatives;

 Meets and confers with agency officials and management, union representatives, members of the public and others and renders appropriate advice;